Grand Canal, St. Mark’s Square, Campanile, Rialto Bridge … Venice is on nearly every Italy itinerary.

 What makes Venice special

-One thing is clear: No matter where you go in the city, water is ever present.
-Truly, Venice would not be Venice without its picturesque canals and stair-stepped bridges.
-Many a visitor will wander down a street that ends nowhere but at the dead end of a canal, and that is part of the city's charm.
+One thing is clear: No matter where you go in the city, water is ever-present.
+Truly, Venice would not be Venice without its labyrinth of alleys, picturesque canals and stair-stepped bridges.
+Many a visitor will wander down a street that ends nowhere but at the dead end of a canal … and that is part of the city’s charm.

 Yet, Venice is more than well-known churches, museums and landmarks.
 It is not just Carnival masks, Murano glass and Burano lace shops.
 There remains a quiet part of Venice that has somehow managed to resist the chaos of its endless guided tours and eager souvenir-hawkers and still retains its own unique character.